What is SEND

 What if I think my child has SEND?

-You know your child better than anyone else, if your child is already in school (including nursery or pre school) talk to their teacher.
-Ask also to speak to the school's Special Needs Co-ordinator (SENCO), who organises extra help for children with SEND.
+You know your child better than anyone else.
+If your child is already in school (including nursery or pre school) talk to their teacher.
+Ask also to speak to the school's Special Needs Co-ordinator (SENDCo), who organises extra help for children with SEND.

 You can find further information about SEND from your local Parent Partnership Service.
 In North Somerset this is: www.supportiveparents.org.uk